SyuzannE/smartPower-1/README.md

 There are multiple factors the device needs to consider in order to select the correct charge window.
 I believe these are;
  - Estimate time to battery depletion by;
    - the typical daily electrical usage.
-Average of last x days
+Average of last x same week days
    - estimated electrical solar generation
      - using an average of the last x days
      - cloud cover forecast